Azure-Samples/LUIS-DevOps-Template/docs/1-project-setup.md

 ## Protecting the master branch

-It is software engineering best practices to protect the master branch from direct check-ins.
-By protecting the master branch, you require all developers to check-in changes by raising a Pull Request and you may enforce certain workflows such as requiring more than one pull request review or requiring certain status checks to pass before allowing a pull request to merge.
+It is recommended and software engineering best practices to protect the master branch from direct check-ins.
+By protecting the master branch in this way, you require all developers to check-in changes by raising a Pull Request and you may enforce certain workflows such as requiring more than one pull request review or requiring certain status checks to pass before allowing a pull request to merge.
 You can learn more about Configuring protected branches in GitHub [here](https://help.github.com/en/github/administering-a-repository/configuring-protected-branches).

+Note that the CI/CD pipeline in this repository is configured to run when either of two GitHub events occur:

+- When a developer raises a pull request to merge to the master branch
+- When a merge to master occurs, for example after a PR is merged.

+Branch Protections are not required for either of these events to occur, so setting them can be considered optional for enabling the operation of the CI/CD pipeline.
+However, by setting branch protections as described in the rest of this section, you require developers to raise a PR in order to propose changes to master, which will trigger the CI/CD pipeline to execute.
+The branch protections can be set to enforce the requirement that the PR cannot be merged until the pipeline has completed successfully, so in this way the pipeline acts as a quality gate, working to maintain the quality of the code being checked in.

 > **Important:** Branch protections are supported on public GitHub repositories, or if you have a GitHub Pro subscription.
 If you are using a personal GitHub account and you created your repository as a private repository, you will have to change it to be **public** if you want to configure Branch protection policies.
 You can change your repository to be public in repository settings.

-You configure the specific workflows you require in your own software engineering organization.
+You may configure the specific workflows you require in your own software engineering organization.
 For the purposes of this sample, you will configure branch protections as follows:

 - **master** branch is protected from direct check-ins
 - Pull request requires **1** review approval (1 reviewer is suggested for this sample for simplicity, but it is considered best practice to require at least 2 reviewers on a real project)